 Saeb Erekat (Sa’ib Muhammad Salih ‘Urayqat, Abu Ali).
 Academic & politician.
-PLC member (representing Jericho), member of the PLO Executive Committee and Fatah Central Committee; commonly referred to as Palestinian Chief Negotiator, though technically Head of PLO's Negotiations Affairs Department.
+Secretary-General of the PLO, and member of Fatah Central Committee; commonly referred to as Palestinian Chief Negotiator, though technically Head of PLO's Negotiations Affairs Department.
+PLC member (representing Jericho).
 Professor of Political Science at An-Najah National University, Nablus (on leave of absence since the Madrid Conference).

 Upon return to the West Bank in 1979, lectured in Political Science at An-Najah National University (photo).
 Won a scholarship to the doctoral program at the University of Bradford in the U.K. Studied conflict resolution at the Quaker-endowed Dept of Peace Studies, graduating D.Phil in 1983, with doctoral thesis on The Role of OPEC in the Arab-Israeli Conflict.
 Has said that it was at Bradford that he became convinced that there was no military solution to the Israeli-Palestinian conflict, and it would end only through negotiation.